arckinteractive/elgg_hybridauth/README.md

 * Go to https://developers.facebook.com/apps
 * Create a new App
 * Select Website with Facebook Login and enter your site URL
-* Copy your App ID into Provider ID field in the plugin settings
-* Copy your App Secret into the Private Key field in the plugin settings
+* Copy your App ID and App Secret to corresponding fields in the plugin settings
 * For more on permissions scope, visit https://developers.facebook.com/docs/reference/login/

 #### Setting up Twitter ####
 * Go to https://dev.twitter.com/apps/new
 * Create a new application
 * Enter a Callback URL: http://SITE-URL/hybridauth/endpoint?hauth.done=Twitter
-* Copy your Consumer Key into the Public Key field in the plugin settings
-* Copy your Consumer Secret into the Private Key field in the plugin settings
+* Copy your Consumer Key and Consumer Secret to the corresponding fields in the plugin settings

 #### Setting up Google ####
 * Go to https://code.google.com/apis/console/